 Below are the disadvantages:

-- Speed and performance is not consistent in all cases.
+- Speed and performance are not consistent in all cases.

 - Debugging is difficult.

-- Performance depends on the ability of programmer to properly execute.
+- Performance depends on the ability of the programmer to execute properly.

-ARM processors is used extensively in Mobile devices, PDA, Phones, Microsoft Surface etc. It also provides Power efficient solutions in servers and super computers.
+ARM processors are used extensively in Mobile devices, PDA, Phones, Microsoft Surface etc. It also provides Power efficient solutions in servers and supercomputers.